ArnaudLoos/HomeAssistant-Presentation/README.md

   * Can also control through GUI

 ### Duck DNS
 Dynamic DNS to access Home Assistant on the Internet.

-Secure your installation if it is publicly exposed!
+***Secure your installation if it is publicly exposed!***

+Consider not publicly exposing your Home Assistant installation to the world and instead keeping it secure inside your network.
+Various access methods such as OpenVPN, [TOR](https://home-assistant.io/docs/ecosystem/tor/), or [ZeroTier](https://www.zerotier.com/) exist which allow for more secure access.
+Setup instructions for ZeroTier can be found [here](https://iamkelv.in/blog/2017/06/zerotier.html).

 ### Let's Encrypt
 Easily and automatically add a free SSL certificate